August 2, 2020

 - How do they always seem to know exactly the right thing to say, or the kindest thing to do when someone is hurting?

 - How do they manage to show so much love to people they barely know?

-When we are fools for Christ, these are the questions people ask about us.
-But in first century Corinth, people had stopped asking those questions.
+In first century Corinth, people had stopped asking those questions.
 And the church was in deep trouble.
 Made up of several groups that met in homes, what we would call house churches today, this church was a mess.
 One of the church leaders, a woman named Chloe, had sent some of her people to ask Paul for help.
 So Paul writes a letter, not just to Chloe, but to the whole church at Corinth.
 Continue reading